rwcitek/docker/_slides/DockerGentleIntro.md

 ## Best Practices
 DO NOT:
-- push snapshot images to registry ( build with a Dockerfile )
+- push snapshot images to registry
+  - instead: build with a Dockerfile
 - put credentials in your Dockerfile or image
+  - instead: use run-time options or volumes
 - use an ENV file with docker-compose:
   - good idea, poorly implemented